When valuing assets, such as stocks, there are many different valuation multiples to use.

 Free cash flow is also usually calculated on a per-share basis.
-The reason for this being, that if a company issues new shares, the current owners will be diluted.
+This is because if a company issues new shares, it will dilute the current owners.

 How is free cash flow used?

-Free cash flow is used in the firm to be able to pay dividends, invest in the company, or reduce its negative balance sheet.
+Free cash flow is used in the firm to pay dividends, invest in the company, or reduce its negative balance sheet.

 Why should you use free cash flow for valuation?

-A growing amount of cash flow usually leads to higher earning downs the road.
+A growing amount of cash flow usually leads to higher earnings downs the road.

-Free cash flows show that the company has the ability to create earnings.
+Free cash flows show that the company can create earnings.

-This free cash flow can be used to invest in the business, pay off debt or perhaps pay out dividends to its shareholders.
+The company can use this free cash flow to invest in the business, pay off debt or perhaps pay out dividends to its shareholders.

 On the other hand, if you see that the cash flow is being reduced, it might mean that the company is having trouble keeping the current earnings.

-A very high free cash can mean that the company is not properly investing in the business.
+A very high free cash can mean that the company is not adequately investing in the business.